rhit-shirakrk/irs-990-parser/README.md

 # Usage

+Before running the pipeline, ensure that the database you are importing the data to contains an empty table who's schema matches `db_tables/org_table.sql`.
+If not, run the SQL script mentioned to create such a table.

 The `main.py` class must be run with start and end year parameters to indicate the range of years to parse IRS 990 xml files.